Physical Events

 ©Michael Wharley

 In 2010, Dwayne became the first black Briton to walk over 400 miles to the Magnetic North Pole.
-In 2018 was presented with the Royal Geographical Society's ‘Geographical Award’ for empowering young people to explore.
-You can find out more about Dwayne here.
+In 2018, he was presented with the Royal Geographical Society's ‘Geographical Award’ for empowering young people to explore.

 Portrait of Caroline, a smiling white woman with mid-length brown hair.
 She wears a white top and stands against a plain wooden background.